 Motivations tests are another type of personality tests.
-As Pearson explains in his work Motivation: A Literature Review, motivation refers to a group of closely related beliefs, perceptions, values, interests and actions.
+Motivation refers to a group of closely related beliefs, perceptions, values, interests and actions.
 These are elements that are necessary for you to become aware of so that you can gain a better understanding of who you are and give an answer to the whys behind your thoughts, behaviour, needs and wants.
 In contrast to previous types of tests these aim to explain why-you-are-doing-what-you-are-doing instead of what-you-are-doing underlying the relevant reasons behind it.

 Motivation tests are quite popular as a set of questionnaires that are administrated within an organisation.
 These help employers to find out what motivates each employee to work and how to work looking specifically for certain skills and qualities such as leadership, teamwork, communication skills, confidence, ambition and flexibility amongst others that are considered important to the work you are doing.

 Unlike aptitude tests, personality, interests and motivation tests aren’t defined or fixed which means that they don’t have one correct answer.
 Any type of personality test can help you get a better sense of who you are as an individual.
 It helps you to come to terms with what you like or dislike and discover where you are best suited in the world of work.

 While there are no specific guidelines on how to succeed in psychometric tests, there are certain things you need to be aware of to get the most accurate results.
 When preparing for a career test, make sure that you do the following:

 - Familiarise yourself with the type of test/assessment.